Jamaat-e-Ahmadiyya’s role in Indonesia’s independence from the Dutch

 Indonesia’s first President, Dr AR Sukarno (left) meeting with Ahmadi missionaries in Indonesia, Syed Shah Muhammad Sahib and Hafiz Qudratullah Sahib

 “Our missionaries are present in five European countries.
 Our missionaries are present in North and South America.
-If members of the Jamaat understand their duty, I think that they would definitely succeed in this cause with the grace of God Almighty.
-Such articles should be published regularly in our newspapers and magazines, that state that the people of Java and Sumatra have the right to get independence.
+If members of the Jamaat understand their duty, I think they would definitely succeed in this cause with the grace of God Almighty.
+Articles should be published regularly in our newspapers and magazines, stating that the people of Java and Sumatra have the right to get independence.

 Huzoorra further stated that such articles should be published in newspapers and magazines in which the Dutch should be told:

-“If they do not give independence to Indonesia, then there is a danger that communism will spread there, which will be dangerous for all other governments as well […] Your act of giving independence to Java and Sumatra, will not weaken you; rather, it will be a source of strength […] If you give them independence with love and peace, it will instil the emotions of love for you in their hearts.
+“If they do not give independence to Indonesia, there is a danger that communism will spread there, which will be dangerous for all other governments as well. […] Your act of giving independence to Java and Sumatra will not weaken you; rather, it will be a source of strength. […] If you give them independence with love and peace, it will instil in their hearts the emotions of love for you.
 But if you oppress them, it will create a severe grudge against you in their hearts once they get independence from you.”
 (Ibid, p.
 5)

 Huzoorra continued: